-- Projects that are inconsistent with Council strategic directions or Community Grant Program aims. - Projects are the responsibility of other levels of government (e.g. State, Federal) - New building projects, capital works and facility maintenance projects. - Have a religious or political purpose which seeks to promote core beliefs &Religious functions. - Activities funded through other Council programs or activities, including grant and sponsorship programs. - Duplicate existing services/activities unless it can be demonstrated that it meets an unmet community need. - Capital equipment purchases (i.e. telephone lines, computers, printers, power tools, audio-visual equipment, building maintenance or capital improvements such as heating or cooling systems, shade sails, solar panels etc.).
-If you are not sure if an item for which you are seeking support is "Capital Equipment' or 'Material', please call the Corporate and Community Grants Officer to discuss (8470 8504). - Outstanding loans and debts. - Projects that have already commenced or where the organisation has committed expenditure prior to the grant notification date (activities will not be funded retrospectively.) - Core school curriculum activities (kindergarten, primary or secondary school.)
-Only applications that demonstrate a broader community partnership approach will be considered. - Gift vouchers, prizes and trophies. - Recurrent rent of private venues.
+- Projects that are inconsistent with Council strategic directions or Community Grant Program aims - Projects are the responsibility of other levels of government (e.g. State, Federal) - New building projects, capital works, and facility maintenance projects - Have a religious or political purpose which seeks to promote core beliefs and religious functions - Activities funded through other Council programs or activities, including grant and sponsorship programs - Activities that duplicate existing services/activities unless it can be demonstrated that it meets an unmet community need - Capital equipment purchases (i.e. telephone lines, computers, printers, power tools, audio-visual equipment, building maintenance or capital improvements such as heating or cooling systems, shade sails, solar panels etc.).
+If you are not sure if an item for which you are seeking support is "Capital Equipment' or 'Material', please call the Partnership & Grants Officer to discuss (8470 8504) - Outstanding loans and debts - Projects that have already commenced or where the organisation has committed expenditure prior to the grant notification date (activities will not be funded retrospectively) - Core school curriculum activities (kindergarten, primary or secondary school.)
+Only applications that demonstrate a broader community partnership approach will be considered - Gift vouchers, prizes and trophies - Recurrent rent of private venues - Utilities (gas, electricity, water),